HexadecimalNibble/docs/docs/roadrunner/actions/actionreference.md

 ```

 ### NullAction
 Does nothing.
-This action can be used when ???.
-TODO: FINISH THIS
+This action can be used when a function needs to return an action that doesn't do anything (maybe if the next action depended on whether a certain game object was detected?).

 ```java
 Action boringAction = new NullAction()